Stirling-Tools/Stirling-Tools.github.io/docs/Stirling-Account-Link.md

 Link your server to use a cloud-backed Team allowance or paid processing.
 Enterprise does not require account linking.

 An unlinked server has a default monthly allowance of **1,000 document units**.
+Each file uses one unit per 25 pages or 5 MB, whichever is more.
 Manual, interactive non-AI PDF tools do not use this allowance.

 ## Connect your server